Respect/Assertion/README.md

 ## Another assertion library

-There are two great PHP assertion libraries that are very much known in the PHP
+There are PHP assertion libraries that a lot of people in the PHP the community
-community:
+use:

 - [beberlei/assert][]
 - [webmozart/assert][]

-They are both extremely easy to use and have a lot of assertions.
-This library has no intention to compete or do something better than them, the advantages and the reason why this library was created is that [Validation][] has **a lot** of rules and that this library also allows to use custom exceptions at runtime.
+They are both straightforward to use and have a lot of assertions, so there would be no reason to create yet another one.
+On the other hand, they have fewer assertions than [Validation][] does.

-The idea of [Validation][] is to make easy to create chain of validations, it has a very clean API.
-This library offers a more straightforward API for when only a simple assertion is needed.
+The main idea of [Validation][] is to make it easy to create chain of validations, but when it can get verbose when you want to make a simple assertion.

+This library offers a more straightforward assertion API for [Validation][], which means that you can use all [Validation][]'s rules plus your own rules.

 ## Usage

 The examples in the document will assume that this library is available in the autoload and that the class `Respect\Assertion\Assert` is imported.

-Any rule from [Validation][] can be used by the `Assert` class if the input is passed as the first argument:
+The `Assert` class can use any rule from [Validation][] with the input as its first argument:

 ```php
 // will throw an exception => 1 must be equals 5